 Social Media Guidelines

 Staff or faculty of academic and administrative units may create social network pages, profiles, boards or feeds on behalf of their department, school, college or program.
 Administrators of such networks should be aware that they are acting as representatives of the University with each comment, photo, post or tweet.
-The Brand Foundation section of these guidelines should be applied to social media as well as print and other communications.
+The Brand Foundation section of the USA Brand Guidelines should be applied to social media as well as print and other communications.

 In general, best practices for social media include the following: